andrewacashner/hearingfaithms/chapters/chapter-3.md

 private collection, courtesy of Gustavo Mauleón Rodríguez.

 <!-- START -->
-It is not known yet whether the 1642 Lisbon imprint presents the text of the same villancico by Francisco de Santiago recorded in the 1649 catalog.
 Santiago, a Carmelite friar, was born with the surname Veiga in Portugal and served as chapelmaster at Seville from 1617 (succeeding Alonso Lobo) to 1643 (succeeded by Luis Bernardo Jalón).